 Focus on a Certain Niche

 Ideally, you would want to target everybody.
-But in a saturated market like real estate, you might want to try niching down to attract certain people that you know will be your great audience.
+But in a saturated market like real estate, you might want to try niching down to attract certain people that you know will be your great audience based on data analysis.

 This means that you can choose to sell only to senior citizens, divorcees, families with pets, or even to bachelors.